 Hundreds of millions of Muslims across the globe are gearing up to celebrate Ramadan, the ninth and most Holy month of the Islamic calendar, in which the Quran was first revealed to the prophet Muhammad (PBUH).

-This year will undoubtedly be more somber than most, as from Islamabad to New Jersey, the pandemic has shuttered mosques and halted the communal traditions that are at the heart of this holy month.
+This year will undoubtedly be better compared to the last couple of year, as from Islamabad to New Jersey, the pandemic and its restrictions that has been stopping the communal traditions that are at the heart of this holy month, has been lifted.

-But, in the spirit of Ramadan, we’re coping as best we can with Ramadan Pakistan Coronavirus and finding new ways to celebrate Ramadan in Pakistan 2021!
+So, in the spirit of Ramadan, we’re back to celebrating Ramadan in Pakistan 2023!

-Here are some of the traditional and more so unconventional rituals - as per the guidelines of the pandemic SOPs - by which Pakistani’s will welcome and celebrate Ramadan in 2021:
+Here are some of the traditional and more so unconventional rituals - by which Pakistanis will welcome and celebrate Ramadan in 2023:

 Being a Muslim-majority country, the majority of the people in Pakistan fast throughout the month of Ramadan.
 You will see people go about their day while fasting, be it in the heat of the sun or the chilly winter winds, all for the love of God.